sodrooome/pure-datastructures/README.md

 ## Installation

-For python 2.7 :

-`pip install pure-datastructures`

-For python 3.6 or higher :
+This package only work in python 3.6 or higher :

 `pip3 install pure-datastructures`

-If you facing a trouble while perform installation, make sure :

-- You already activated virtual environment (**Recommended**)
-- Using root access (**Not Recommended**)
-- Or, using verbosity flag `--user`

 ## Usage

-Quick example using Ordered List :
+A quick introduction using `pure-datastructures`.
+Using `OrderedList()` references and integer input-type :

 ```python
 import ds